Anupama-sjsu/Data-Mining-Assignment-3/README.md

 		We can tune the parameters to change the accuracy/speed tradeoff.
 		We can tune the parameters to change the space/accuracy tradeoff.
 		Support batch queries.

-P_roduct Quantization With Inverted File Cons_
+_Product Quantization With Inverted File Cons_
 		The exact nearest neighbor might be across the boundary to one of the neighboring cells.
 		Cant incrementally add points to it.
 		The exact nearest neighbor might be across the boundary to one of the neighboring cells.